SaraAlert/SaraAlert/API.md

 ### Updating
 An update request creates a new current version for an existing resource.

 **PLEASE NOTE:** The API supports `PUT` and `PATCH` requests, which update an existing resource in different ways.
 A `PUT` request will replace the entire existing resource.
-This means that if certain attributes of the resource are omitted in the `PUT` requests, they will be replaced with `nil` values.
+This means that if certain attributes of the resource are omitted in the `PUT` requests, they will be replaced with null values.
 A `PATCH` request will only modify the attributes indicated in the request, which must follow the [JSON Patch specification](https://tools.ietf.org/html/rfc6902).
 Omitted attributes are unchanged.
+For further details on the contents of a `PATCH` request, see the [JSON Patch documentation](http://jsonpatch.com/).

 <a name="update-put-pat"/>

 #### PUT `[base]/Patient/[:id]`

+**NOTE:** This is a `PUT` operation, it will replace the entire resource.
+If you intend to modify specific attributes instead, see [PATCH](#update-patch-pat).

 #### Request Body